 Day 4: Crossing Paths with Hemingway

 This morning we'll tour the local museum, learning about the WWI years when soldiers (including an ambulance driver named Hemingway) faced incredible hardship in the mountains around Kobarid, described in "A Farewell to Arms."
-We'll enjoy a local-style lunch together, sampling the tasty prsut (prosciutto), naturally cured by the Bora winds.
+We'll enjoy a local-style lunch together, sampling the tasty prsut (prosciutto), and the best wines around.
 We'll then follow Slovenia's small slice of Adriatic Coast on our way to the rolling hills of Croatia's Istrian Peninsula and the hill town of Motovun.
 Sleep in a former castle in Motovun (2 nights).
 Bus: 4 hrs.
 Walking: strenuous.

 Day 5: Istrian Peninsula